 With host-read ads, you can tap into a host’s familiar and trusted voice to deliver your ad either in a scripted format that showcases your message, or an off-the-cuff approach with personal anecdotes and in-jokes.
 Voice talent ads, on the other hand, are easier to produce and can run across multiple shows, so they’re great for scaling effectively.

 Tap into our technology.

-Spotify is the second most popular place to listen to podcasts in the world6 — and growing fast.
-We have 356 million monthly active users,7 and over 100 monetizable podcasts — take a look at our extensive library.
+Spotify's platform is the second most popular place to listen to podcasts in the world6 — and growing fast.
+We have over 381 million monthly active users,7 and over 100 monetizable podcasts — take a look at our extensive library.
 To make the most of this, we’ve launched Streaming Ad Insertion (SAI), which leverages streaming to deliver Spotify’s full digital suite of planning, reporting, and measurement capabilities.
 As the name implies, SAI allows ads to be inserted into a show when it’s streamed, which means you can reach your audience whether they're listening to new or catalog episodes.

 Get accurate data.

 SAI offers the most robust and transparent reporting available in podcasting.
 You’ll get confirmed ad impressions, so you know exactly how often your ad was heard and how many listeners heard it all the way through.
 SAI also allows you to understand your audience on a more intimate level, providing insight into listeners’ age, gender, device, and whether they’re streaming on an ad-supported or premium account.
 And that enables you to make data-based decisions on how to advertise on podcasts effectively for your brand or business.